mikekryjak/bout-build-scripts/README.md

 - ClangFormat is missing and BOUT++ will complain about it.
 This is only needed for development so it's OK.
 - You don't need to worry about SUNDIALS at all as this is downloaded by BOUT++ automatically.
 - All the GitHub repos (BOUT++, STORM, BoutEquation) are hardcoded to latest master branches as of 20/10/2022.
 These can be changed by editing the script.
+- PETSc is not provided because STORM will be using CVODE from SUNDIALS and has no need for PETSc.